hhvm/hhvm.com/CONTRIBUTING.md

 ## Blog

-To modify a blog post, edit the appopriate markdown file in `./_posts/`.
+To modify a blog post, edit the appropriate markdown file in `./_posts/`.

 Adding a new blog post is a four-step process.